Charuzu28/Charuzu28/README.md

 # Hi there, I'm Charles! 👋

-I'm a passionate coder who loves to bring ideas to life through programming.
-I'm always on my toes, working on interesting projects and exploring new technologies.
-Here's a glimpse into my coding journey:

-# Hi there, I'm Charles! 👋

 I'm a passionate coder with C++, HTML, CSS, and JavaScript expertise.
 I bring ideas to life through programming and design.
 Here's a glimpse into my coding journey:

 ## About Me